 – Steven McDonald, AllMusic.com

-T-4-2 reunited for a live performance in 2009, and they have played live several times since then.
+T-4-2 reunited for a live performance in 2010, and they have played live shows several times since then.
 August of 2017 brought the release of a new remastered version of their Hot On Top cassette from 1989, the original release of “Don’t Let My Love (Push You Away)”.
 In October, 2017, T-4-2 released their first new album in decades, Decoder.
-They are currently playing live shows in several cities around the US.
+They continue playing live shows across the US.